spencerwyckoff/My-Portfolio-IronYard/README.md

-# My Iron Yard Experience
+#Spencer Wyckoff's Portfolio
-My front end engineering portfolio created throughout the course between January 3 - March 27, 2015.
+######My front end engineering portfolio created throughout the course between January 3 - March 27, 2015.

-###HTML/CSS/JavaScript Projects
+##HTML/CSS/JavaScript Projects
-###

 ####[The Farmer's Market](http://development.farmersmarket.divshot.io/#/) - [gh repo](https://github.com/TheFarmersMarket/FrontEnd)
 The Farmer's Market is our final group project, and it was created to simplify farm-to-table commerce between farmers and consumers.
 It's a completely responsive application, built on Materialize's Grid framework, and uses Angular as the MV framework.
 Personally, I was responsible for all of the front end functionality and design, and I had the help of two Rails engineers creating the api.